Venice Travel Advice

 Do you need a passport to visit Venice?
 What nationalities will need a visa?
 Below you can find some essential information on travel to Venice depending on the nationality of the visitor.

-American citizens are not required a visa to enter Italy if they plan to stay under 90 days.
-However, your passport must be valid for at least six months after your planned departure date.
+American citizens do not require a visa to enter Italy if they plan to stay under 90 days.
+However, your passport must be valid for at least 6 months after your planned departure date.

-Australian citizens planning on staying in Italy or any other EU member country for less than 90 days are not required a visa.
-Your passport has to have at least six-month validity from your planned date of return.
+Australian citizens planning on staying in Italy or any other EU member country for less than 90 days do not require a visa.
+Your passport has to have at least 6-month validity from your planned date of return.

 EU, EEA and Swiss Citizens